 • Mitochondrial eye diseases

-Of course, the specific therapy of eye diseases primarily belongs in the hands of ophthalmologists.
-But micronutrients can be very useful for prevention & basic therapy.
+The specific therapy of eye diseases naturally belongs primarily in the hands of ophthalmologists.
+But micronutrients can be very useful for prevention and basic therapy.

 A central cause of many age-related eye diseases is oxidative stress